noaa-pifsc/PIFSC-CAS-Containerized-Oracle-Development-Environment/README.md

 -   Update the forked project in the working directory
     -   Update the [documentation](./README.md) to reference all of the repositories that are used to build the image and deploy the container
     -   Update the [custom_prepare_docker_project.sh](./deployment_scripts/custom_prepare_docker_project.sh) bash script to retrieve DB/app files for all dependencies (if any) as well as the DB/app files for the given data system and place them in the appropriate subfolders in the [src folder](./docker/src)
-    -   Update the [custom_project_config.sh](./deployment_scripts/sh_script_config/custom_project_config.sh) bash script to specify the respository URL(s) needed to clone the container dependencies
+    -   Update the [custom_project_config.sh](./deployment_scripts/sh_script_config/custom_project_config.sh) bash script to specify variables for the respository URL(s) needed to clone the container dependencies
     -   Update the [.env](./docker/.env) environment to specify the configuration values:
         -   ORACLE_PWD is the password for the SYS, SYSTEM database schema passwords, the Apex administrator password, the ORDS administrator password
         -   TARGET_APEX_VERSION is the version of Apex that will be installed
-        -   APP_SCHEMA_NAME is the database schema that will be used to check if the database schemas have been installed, this only applies to the development [runtime scenario](#runtime-scenarios)
+        -   APP_SCHEMA_NAME is the database schema that will be used to check if the database schemas have been installed, this only applies to the [development runtime scenario](#development)
         -   DB_IMAGE is the path to the database image used to build the database contianer (db container)
         -   ORDS_IMAGE is the path to the ORDS image used to build the ORDS/Apex container (ords container)
     -   Update the [custom_db_app_deploy.sh](./docker/src/deployment_scripts/custom_db_app_deploy.sh) bash script to execute a series of SQLPlus scripts in the correct order to create/deploy schemas, create Apex workspaces, and deploy Apex apps that were copied to the /src directory when the [prepare_docker_project.sh](./deployment_scripts/prepare_docker_project.sh) script is executed.
 This process can be customized for any Oracle data system.
-        -   Update the [container_config.sh](./docker/src/deployment_scripts/config/custom_container_config.sh) to specify the variables necessary to authenticate the corresponding SQLPlus scripts when the [custom_db_app_deploy.sh](./docker/src/deployment_scripts/custom_db_app_deploy.sh) bash script is executed
+        -   Update the [custom_container_config.sh](./docker/src/deployment_scripts/config/custom_container_config.sh) to specify the variables necessary to authenticate the corresponding SQLPlus scripts when the [custom_db_app_deploy.sh](./docker/src/deployment_scripts/custom_db_app_deploy.sh) bash script is executed
 -   ### Implementation Examples
     -   Single database with no dependencies: [DSC ODE project](https://picgitlab.nmfs.local/oracle-developer-environment/dsc-pifsc-oracle-developer-environment)
     -   Database and Apex app with a single database dependency: [Centralized Authorization System (CAS) ODE project](https://picgitlab.nmfs.local/oracle-developer-environment/cas-pifsc-oracle-developer-environment)
     -   Database and Apex app with two levels of database dependencies and an application dependency: [PARR Tools ODE project](https://picgitlab.nmfs.local/oracle-developer-environment/parr-tools-pifsc-oracle-developer-environment)

-## Deployment Process
--   ### Prepare the folder structure
-    -   Run the [prepare_docker_project.sh](./deployment_scripts/prepare_docker_project.sh) bash script to prepare a folder by retrieving the DB/app files for all dependencies (if any) as well as the DB/app files for the given data system which will be used to build and run the ODE container
--   ### Build and run the container
-    -   Navigate to the prepared folder (e.g. /c/docker/pifsc-oracle-developer-environment/docker) to build and run the container
-    -   #### Choose a runtime scenario:
-        -   [Development](#development): The [build_deploy_project_dev.sh](./deployment_scripts/build_deploy_project_dev.sh) bash script is intended for development purposes
-            -   This scenario retains the Oracle data in the database when the container starts by specifying a docker volume for the Oracle data folder so developers can pick up where they left off
-        -   [Test](#test): The [build_deploy_project_test.sh](./deployment_scripts/build_deploy_project_test.sh) bash script is intended for testing purposes
-            -   This scenario does not retain any Oracle data in the database so it can be used to deploy schemas and/or Apex applications to a blank database instance for a variety of test scenarios.

 ## Container Architecture
 -   The db container is built from an official Oracle database image (defined by DB_IMAGE in [.env](./docker/.env)) maintained in the Oracle container registry